tsekulski/CarND-Term2-P5-MPC/README.md

 # CarND-Term2-P5-MPC

+_Technologies: Model Predictive Control, C++_

+Implemented Model Predictive Control to drive a vehicle around a track even with additional latency between commands.

-Model Predictive Control - Self-Driving Car Engineer Nanodegree Program
+_Part of the Self-Driving Car Engineer Nanodegree Program_

+# Overview

 The goal of the project is to design an algorithm that will steer a car around a race track.
 The algorithm works as follows:
 * (a) find the desired car route by fitting a polynomial into known way points ahead of the car (= desired route)